 If a consumer complains to Ad Standards about an advertisement appearing in a broadcast medium (television or radio), the complaint will be evaluated under the Children's Code.
-Consumer complaints alleging that a children's advertisement contravenes the Children's Code are accepted online, by mail, or by fax.
+Consumer complaints alleging that a children's advertisement contravenes the Children's Code are accepted online or by mail.
 For more information on the Procedure for Consumer Complaints about Children's Broadcast Advertising, visit our website.